Coulsdon Common, Happy Valley and Farthing Downs

 From point in the text, you can take bus 540 on Mondays to Fridays to Caterham or Merstham stations.
 Both these stations are out of zone six, however.
 For details call North Downs Motor Services on 020 8640 6668 or Skinners of Oxted on 01883 713 633

-These directions provide a new after lunch route, ending in Kingswood, making a linear walk from Riddlesdown to Kingswood
+These directions provide a longer walk with a new after lunch route, ending in Kingswood, making a linear walk from Riddlesdown to Kingswood

 England was once covered with commons - common grazing lands for a particular village.
 Many were lost to private landowners in the Enclosure movement in the 18th century, and others have reverted to woodland for lack of management or become farmland.
 The preservation of Farthing Down, Kenley Common, Coulsdon Common and Riddlesdown on this walk is due to the forward thinking of the Corporation of London (the local authority for the City of London), who in the 1880s started to acquire land in and around London to promote good health and give Londoners a place of recreation.
 These particular commons were purchased in 1883, and the decision was a popular one.
 In the 1900s thousands of day trippers would come to picnic on the commons on summer weekends, and visit Gardner's fairground on Riddlesdown.
 All four commons are particularly rich in wild flowers in spring, and are the habitat for many birds and insects.
 The Corporation still owns some 10,000 acres of land, which is all managed for the public good at no cost to the taxpayer